Identity Guard ID Theft Protection Review

 What We Don't Like

 - Cheapest plan doesn’t include credit monitoring: If you’re looking for comprehensive identity theft protection, the cheapest plan isn’t a good choice due to its lack of credit monitoring.
-Credit monitoring is available starting with the $16.67 per month Total plan.
+Credit monitoring is available starting at $16.67 per month for individuals and $25 per month for families.

 - Unimpressive app: While it’s easy to use, Identity Guard’s app isn’t as comprehensive as we had hoped.